 "Y-yess, thanks!"
 Jiro replied gratefully.
-Durant opened a drawer of his desk for an extra drinking cup and quietly filled it with the black, aromatic liquid.
+Durant opened a drawer of his desk for an extra drinking cup and quietly filled it with the black, aromatic liquid from his coffeemaker.
 He handed the cup to the first officer, who took it with shaking hands.
 The cougar sipped at it for a moment, enjoying the warmth it spread down his throat, as well as providing heat for his hands.

 Finally, he looked up at the bear, who was watching him quietly.
-"Durant," he began in hesitation, the warmth helping to quell his shivering, "I have a confession to make, one that I really don't wish to get back to Merlin."
+"Durant," he began in hesitation, the warmth helping to quell the shivers, "I have a confession to make, one that I really don't wish to get back to Merlin."

 The grizzly raised an eyebrow.
 "Oh?"

 "Yeah…" Jiro took another sip to give him a moment to choose his words.
 Then, with an audible sigh, he pulled the blanket tighter around his shoulders and said, "For the first time since Furs started wearing more clothing than what's necessary for modesty, I have to concede that I need more clothes than sandals and a pair of thin pants."

 In the short time that Durant had come to know Jiro Brannon, he knew that the cougar must be a lot colder than he appeared for him to make such a concession.
 He had seen Merlin and Samantha tease Jiro on numerous occasions about his reluctance to wear anything more than necessary, but the navigator had always stood rock solid on his convictions… until now.

 Simultaneously amused and impressed by Jiro's resolve, Durant set his cup down and then picked up his manifest.
 He stood up, and in a voice of understanding said, "Come on, then.
 Let's see what we can find to fit you."